 An application in response to this solicitation may require inclusion of information related to information technology security.
-See the OJP Grant Application Resource Guide for information on information technology security.
+See the OJP Grant Application Resource Guide for more information.

 General Information about Post-Federal Award Reporting Requirements

 In addition to the deliverables described in the "Program Description" section, all award recipients under this solicitation will be required to submit certain reports and data.